History of Czechoslovakia: Historical background to 1918

 Although the Czechs and Slovaks speak languages that are very similar, the political and social situation of the Czech and Slovak peoples was very different at the end of the 19th century.
 The reason was the differing attitude and position of their overlords – the Austrians in Bohemia and Moravia, and the Hungarians in Slovakia – within Austria-Hungary.
 Bohemia was the most industrialized part of Austria and Slovakia was the most industrialized part of Hungary – however at very different levels of development.

 Around the start of the 20th century, the idea of a "Czecho-Slovak" entity began to be advocated by some Czech and Slovak leaders after contacts between Czech and Slovak intellectuals intensified in the 1890s.
 Despite cultural differences, the Slovaks shared similar aspirations with the Czechs for independence from the Habsburg state.
+In the early stages of World War I, some Western, especially British, writers, such as Charles Ernest Fayle and Robert Seton-Watson, proposed creating and setting up an independent Czechoslovak state in the event of a decisive victory for the Entente side in World War I when they wrote books such as Fayle's The Great Settlement (1915) and Seton-Watson's The War and Democracy (1915).

 In 1917, during World War I, Tomáš Masaryk created the Czechoslovak National Council together with Edvard Beneš and Milan Štefánik (a Slovak astronomer and war hero).
 Masaryk in the United States (and in United Kingdom and Russia too), Štefánik in France, and Beneš in France and Britain, worked tirelessly to secure Allied recognition.
 About 1.4 million Czech soldiers fought in World War I, 150,000 of which died.

 More than 90,000 Czech and Slovak volunteers formed the Czechoslovak Legions in Russia, France and Italy, where they fought against the Central Powers and later with White Russian forces against Bolshevik troops.
 At times they controlled much of the Trans-Siberian railway, and they were indirectly involved in the shooting of the Russian Tsar and his family in 1918.
 Their goal was to win the support of the Allies for the independence of Czechoslovakia.
 They succeeded on all counts.
 When secret talks between the Allies and Austrian emperor Charles I (r.
 1916–1918) collapsed, the Allies recognized, in the summer of 1918, the Czechoslovak National Council would be the kernel of the future Czechoslovak government.